 1. Shibuya Crossing

 As I already mentioned, the Shibuya Pedestrian Scramble is the star attraction.
 You have several options here.
 You can either visit during night time when there is virtually nobody crossing this road.
 That's a pretty cool post-apocalyptic feel to Tokyo.
 Another option is to visit during peak hours, to really experience the Shibuya Crossing vibe.
 Don't worry, it's less hectic than you would expect as everyone sticks to their own path.
-The Japanese are known to be efficient and crossing a road with hundreds other people seems to be just part of their daily routine.
+The Japanese are known to be efficient and crossing a road with hundreds of other people seems to be just part of their daily routine.

 When someone asks me what to do in Shibuya I automatically suggest taking pictures and videos.
 The best place in Shibuya for this is in one of the nearby hotels (which are very expensive btw) which offer epic views over the Shibuya Crossing.
 Alternatively, you can hunt for a window seat at the Starbucks located right opposite Shibuya station.
 Now, remember that this is only available for customers only, so you might want to buy a coffee and then wait for your perfect spot.